yuens1002/dummy-card-api/README.md

 	* status: fiddled with it, need to build a listener to trigger the call to loop thru the 3 images on the page
 6. should take out async functions b/c they're not compatible with safari

-## Usage
+## Run the App

-Simply run
+1. Download, Clone, or Fork project
+2. Cd to project directory
+2. Type the following commands in terminal

     npm install
     npm start

-Open index.html using any browser
+3. Open index.html using any browser